top of page

 The pool of buyers for older flats gets smaller since younger buyers might not be able to fulfill the TDSR and MSR to secure the required loan amount to buy older flats.

-There are limitations to using CPF in purchasing HDB flats with decaying lease.
+There are restrictions on using CPF for purchasing HDB flats with ageing lease.

-With effect from 10 May 2019, the total amount of CPF that can be used will depend on whether the remaining lease can cover the youngest buyer to age 95.
+Starting from 10 May 2019, the total amount of CPF that can be utilized will be determined by whether the remaining lease covers the youngest buyer until age 95.

-If this criteria is met, a buyer can use their CPF funds to pay for a property up to its valuation limit.
-Otherwise, the use of CPF will be pro-rated.
+If this condition is satisfied, a buyer can use their CPF funds to pay for a property up to its valuation limit.
+If not, the CPF usage will be proportionally reduced.

-Using the same example as above, the balance lease of 51 years is not sufficient to cover the wife, who is 27 years of age now, to age 95.
+In the example mentioned earlier, the remaining lease of 50 years is insufficient to cover the wife, who is currently 27 years old, until age 95.

-If they buy a similarly priced 4-room flat with a younger lease that can cover the wife to aged 95, they can use $600,000 from their CPF to finance the property.
+If they purchase a 4-room flat of similar price with a newer lease that extends to cover the wife until age 95, they can utilize $650,000 from their CPF to fund the property.

-To find out how much CPF you can use for the purchase of a property, please go to CPF Housing Usage Calculator.
+To determine how much CPF you can use for purchasing a property, please visit CPF Housing Usage Calculator.

 So what's the implication of this?

-Demand for older flats will be affected as buyers will have to use more cash for their down-payment or when servicing their monthly loan instalment once their CPF limit is met.
+The demand for older flats will be impacted since buyers will need to rely more on cash for their down-payment or when paying their monthly loan installments after reaching their CPF limit.

-iv) Value of HDB Flat When 99-year Lease Expires
+(c) Valuation of HDB Flat at End of 99-year Lease

-Some might be hoping for Selective Enbloc Re-development Scheme (SERS).
+Some people might be hoping for Selective Enbloc Re-development Scheme (SERS).

-However, many panicked when this headline came out in Straits Times on 24 March 2017:
+However, many were alarmed when this headline appeared in the Straits Times on 24 March 2017:

 “Don’t assume all old HDB flats will become eligible for SERS.”

-Then-Minister of National Development Lawrence Wong cautioned this.
-He said only 4% of HDB flats have been identified for SERS since 1995.
+At the time, Minister of National Development Lawrence Wong warned that only 4% of HDB flats have been selected for SERS since 1995.

-For most HDB flats, leases will eventually run out and the flats will be returned to HDB, which in turn surrenders the land which the flats are on to the State.
+For the majority of HDB flats, the leases will eventually expire, and the flats will be returned to HDB, which then relinquishes the land to the State.

-Therefore, it is important to consider this when deciding whether you should sell your old HDB flat.
+Thus, it is crucial to keep this in mind when deciding whether to sell your old HDB flat.

 Recommendations

-After a long discussion, Jane and Peter decide to sell their old HDB flat.
+Following an extensive conversation, Jane and Peter choose to sell their old HDB flat.

-They plan to upgrade to a condominium under the wife’s name and buy a smaller condominium for investment purpose under the husband’s name.
+They intend to upgrade to a condominium in the wife's name and purchase a smaller condominium for investment purposes in the husband's name.

 You might want to read more about how they derived this decision in my article "Is Your Home An Asset?".

-If you are also staying in an ageing HDB flat and would like to discuss your options, book an appointment with me for a non-obligated discussion!
-See you soon!
+If you're living in an older HDB flat and want to explore your options, feel free to schedule an appointment with me for a no-obligation conversation!

 Related Readings